X-Poser/.py_projects/README.md

 Contents:
 1. The game of pig,
     pig.py: This is a program of the game of pig that I created while in high school.
-It runs in pyhton 3.11 and is capable of supporting immense numbers of players and bots.
+It runs in python 3.11 and is capable of supporting immense numbers of players and bots.